vincenttjia/terraform-aws-waf-owasp-top-10-rules/README.md

 [![License](https://img.shields.io/github/license/traveloka/terraform-aws-waf-owasp-top-10-rules.svg)](https://github.com/traveloka/terraform-aws-waf-owasp-top-10-rules/blob/master/LICENSE)
 ![Open Source Love](https://badges.frapsoft.com/os/v1/open-source.png?v=103)

+# Deprecation Notice
+Hi everyone, this module is now deprecated and will no longer be supported or updated.

+For Travelokans, please contact the Cloud Infra Team on slack to discuss WAFv2 implementation

 ## Description

 OWASP Top 10 Most Critical Web Application Security Risks is a powerful awareness document for web application security.
 It represents a broad consensus about the most critical security risks to web applications.
 Project members include a variety of security experts from around the world who have shared their expertise to produce this list[[1]](https://www.owasp.org/index.php/Category:OWASP_Top_Ten_Project).
 You can read the document that they published here: [[2]](https://www.owasp.org/images/7/72/OWASP_Top_10-2017_%28en%29.pdf.pdf).